josephryan/Hernandez_Ryan_2021_Recoding/03-SATURATION/02-SEQ_GEN_CHANG/01-DAYHOFF/README.md

 shell script to reproduce simulations performed in Seq-Gen

 ### divide_chang_pam.sh
-shell script to create new dirctories for and parse simulated datasets
+shell script to create new directories for simulated datasets and parse into individual PHYLIP files